autoplot/documentation/javadoc/org/autoplot/cdf/CdfVirtualVars.md

+# org.autoplot.cdf.CdfVirtualVars

-# org.autoplot.cdf.CdfVirtualVarsImplementations of the CDF virtual variables seen in CDAWeb, but implemented in QDataSet.
+Implementations of the CDF virtual variables seen in CDAWeb, but implemented in QDataSet.
- These should reflect a subset of those functions, with the IDL implementations at http://spdf.gsfc.nasa.gov/CDAWlib.html see ftp://cdaweb.gsfc.nasa.gov/pub/CDAWlib/unix/CDAWlib.tar.gz, routine read_myCDF.pro CdfVirtualVars( )
+ These should reflect a subset of those functions, with the IDL implementations at http://spdf.gsfc.nasa.gov/CDAWlib.html see ftp://cdaweb.gsfc.nasa.gov/pub/CDAWlib/unix/CDAWlib.tar.gz, routine read_myCDF.pro

+# CdfVirtualVars( )

 ***